Skip to content

 The following fields are only available when serializing a version.

-<version part>
+<version component>

 Each version part defined by the version configuration parsing regular expression.
 The default configuration would have major, minor, and patch available.